 Student Contests

-Each fall we hold two contests, which are open to Canadian students in kindergarten through grade twelve.
-Over $10,000 is awarded in cash prizes to schools and students who participate!
+Each year we hold two contests, which are open to Canadian students in kindergarten through grade twelve.
+Over $5,000 is awarded in cash prizes to schools and students who participate!

 There is no entry fee and no obligation to purchase anything.

-The top group of entrants in each contest (45% or less) will be published in an inexpensive, soft-cover, keepsake collection to be released in early June of each year.
-Schools that send in at least five entries will automatically receive one free copy of any collection containing their student(s) work.
-We gave away more than $10,000 worth of these books to schools in our last contest!
+The top group of entrants in each contest (approx. 25-45%) will receive the opportunity to be published in a soft-cover, keepsake collection to be released in early June of each year.
+Schools that send in at least five complete entries per contest will automatically receive one free copy of any collection containing their student(s) work.
+We gave away more than $10,000 worth of these books to schools in our last contests!

 Prizes